Outreach Email Templates: The Six We Actually Use for Client Campaigns

 "Hi {{editor_first_name}},

 I read your recent piece on {{specific_topic_from_their_archive}} and noticed you have not covered {{angle}} yet.
-I have run 47 client campaigns in {{niche}} at Mojo Links and could draft a 1,500-word piece with original data on {{specific_finding}}.
+I run SEO and link-building campaigns for {{niche}} clients at Mojo Links and could draft a 1,500-word piece with original data on {{specific_finding}}.

 Would a draft for editorial review interest you?
 Happy to send an outline first."